This post may contain affiliate links.

 Hola is used in the same way that hello is used in the United States- it’s a very conversational Spanish phrase.

 5- Por favor (por-fa-vor) – Please

 You can never use this phrase too often in Costa Rica, which values gratitude and politeness!

 Another phrase that you really can not overuse.

-Costa Ricans use this more formal question in all situations where Americans would use the phrase “How’s it going?”
+Costa Rican Spanish uses this question in all situations where Americans would use the phrase “How’s it going?”

 This is the most common response to the question how’s it going?
 Most Costa Ricans will not answer otherwise until they know you well.

-The Costa Rican national phrase, it means anything positive.
-It’s the most important Spanish phrase in Costa Rica.
+Pura Vida Costa Rican national phrase, it means anything positive.
+It’s the most important Costa Rican Spanish phrase.
 Use it liberally and watch others smile at you.

 Related post: 20 Marvelous Beaches on Costa Rica’s Pacific Coast